Last Updated on 2 March, 2021 by Veronica

 Where to sleep?

-If you want to stay for a weekend or at least spend a night, check it out to the Booking page that has a good apartment and hotel deals, although I would use this page to search for a hotel or apartment in the Capital, that’s already up to you, isn’t it?
+If you want to stay for a weekend or at least spend a night, check out on Booking website that has a good apartment and hotel deals, although I would use this page to search for a hotel or apartment in the Capital that’s already up to you, isn’t it?

 The Port of Fruits or Fruit Market